MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 #### Questions

-If you have any questions regarding this, please do not hestitate to open a discussion in the repository.
+If you have any questions regarding this, please do not hesitate to open a discussion in the repository.
 You can get there via this [link](https://github.com/MaximilianSoerenPollak/blog-posts/discussions)

 <hr>